use-ink/contracts-ui/CONTRIBUTING.md

-# Contributing to Substrate Contracts Explorer
+# Contributing to Substrate Contracts UI

 👍🎉 &nbsp; First off, thanks for taking the time to contribute! &nbsp; 🎉👍